henniggroup/electronic-structure-visualization/README.md

 # Full electronic structure visualization tool

-This is an ongoing effort to develop an interactive tool for visualizing full electronic structures of materials.
-It is in its very early stages so there will probably be bugs, so please be patient!
-Please send any questions or feedback to Anne Marie at annemarietan@ufl.edu :smiley:.
+This is a simple interactive tool for visualizing full electronic structures of materials.
+Unfortunately, it is no longer being actively maintained :frowning_face: Updates for compatibility with major package updates may come sporadically, but don't count on it...

+An online version of this tool is also available on the [MaterialsWeb website](https://materialsweb.org/electronic_visualization).

 ![screenshot of visualization tool](https://github.com/henniggroup/electronic-structure-visualization/blob/master/screenshot2.png)

+UPDATE as of 01/10/2022:
+* Updated to be compatible with pymatgen v.
+2020.*, dash v.
+2.0.0, plotly v.
+5.1.0

 NEW as of 11/11/2019:
 * Implemented sub-orbital projections for the density of states plot!
-Sub-orbital projections for the band structure plot coming soon...

 NEW as of 08/27/2019:
 * Changed the method for selecting elements and orbitals for projection -- responsive dropdown lists enable users to select specific element + orbital combinations easily
-* compatible with Dash v1.0

 ## Installation:
 1. First, you will need to have python installed.
 We suggest using [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
-2. Have the following python packages installed (the latest version of each package that this tool has been tested on is listed in parenthesis):
+2. Install the following python packages via either conda or pip (the latest version of each package that this tool has been tested on is listed in parenthesis):
 	* numpy (v.
-1.18.4)
+1.21.2)
 	* pymatgen (v.
-2019.4.29)
+2022.0.14)
 	* chart_studio (v.
 1.0.0)
 	* plotly (v.
-4.8.0)
+5.1.0)
 	* dash (v.
-1.12.0)
+2.0.0)
 	* mendeleev (v.
-0.6.0)
+0.9.0)
+	* sqlalchemy (v.
+1.4.27)
 3. Simply download the scripts in this repository and you are good to go!

 ## Running the python script:
-1. Run `python dash_test.py` from the command line.
+1. Run `python dash_main.py` from the command line.
 2. Open your local server.